jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 You can place a <code>sh</code> that runs some JBoss CLI commands in the following path: <code>/jboss/scripts/jboss-appserver/startup</code>.
 This script will be executed only once just after container has been started for first time.
 See **[JBoss startup scripts](#JBoss-startup-scripts)**

+Note that when extending this image, you can copy your application into the <code>deployments/</code> directory for the server, for example you can do in your docker file:

+    ADD mycustomwebapp.war /opt/jboss-appserver/standalone/deployments/mycustomwebapp.war

+But be careful if you to the deploy this way, because this container provides the **[JBoss startup scripts](#jboss-startup-scripts)**, but these are executed once the server is up, before deploying any application located at <code>deployments/</code> directory, just keep in mind that.
+So the best way to deploy your applications is using CLI scripts as **[JBoss startup scripts](#jboss-startup-scripts)**.

 In addition, you can modify the way that JBoss server is started by default by modifying the startup script located inside the container at directory <code>/jboss/scripts/jboss-appserver/start-jboss.sh</code>.
 See **[Running the container](#running-the-container)** (section <i>Custom JBoss Wildfly/EAP startup script</i>)